aahnik/wappdriver/docs/Documentation.md

 ## Sending Images, Videos, Documents and other Files

 With `wappdriver` its easy to do all these.
 Simply pass the path of the image or video or document file to the `send` method.
-You must use absoulte file paths.
+- You must use absoulte file paths.
+- File path must not have any space
 You can send any file type that WhatsApp supports.
 > WhatsApp does not support files over 16 MB